kevinherzig/Unraid7-OmyZsh/README.md

 #change root shell to /bin/zsh
 sed -i '/^root:/s#/bin/bash#/bin/zsh#' /etc/passwd
 ```

+At this point you now have a persietent root folder.
+You can reboot to try it out.

 Now let's install the zsh package into /boot/extra so that it is installed each time unraid starts

 ```